Warius5/FMP_Prototype_BenPowell/FMP 2ndTermStuff/Development Commentary.md

 [Video showing Issue](https://youtu.be/MOX6ynnFVkY)

 Player was unsure on how the order / distance of each of the characters are significant or work.
-Some sort of explaination of it being random could be good.
+Some sort of explanation of it being random could be good.
 They also beat the boss and there was no screen to retry or end, as i had forgotten to add one for that scenario while i was doing the losing one.
-Some sort of visual indicator of damage taken was requested as if theres no deaths its somewhat hard to tell what has happened.
+Some sort of visual indicator of damage taken was requested as if there's no deaths its somewhat hard to tell what has happened.

 If the tester was fast enough they could click on a multiple nodes and skip, but non valid nodes could still not be clicked.